-This climbing area is very much off the beaten track and is frequented by snakes more than climbers.
+These climbing areas are very much off the beaten track and some of them are frequented by snakes more than climbers.
 Go there either if you a) want to free one of the super hard routes or b) want to enjoy really technical slabs.

 Season – Spring, Autumn, Winter.
 Summer is way too hot.

 Equipment – Sport climbing equipment, up to 70m rope, up to 15 quickdraws.

 Route list – Click here

 You get there by taking a hike from Sv.
 Nedjelja towards the cave via a well marked route.
 The hike will take you about 30-45 minutes and try to avoid doing it when the sun is too strong, but once you are up there there is enough shadow to cool you down.
 The scenery from up there is stunning as is the view that reaches to Italy on clear days.
 To reach the village Sv.
 Nedjelja, check out our directions at the other Sv.
 Nedjelja article.
 Check out our interactive map for further details.

 To reach the larger sector, there is now a better approach.
 Take the car to St. Nicola’s hilltop, ask around with the locals how to get there from your base (there are different dirt roads).
 Once you get there, hike for 10 minutes until the church Gospa od zdravja.
 The cliff with slabs is 50m to the west under the church, approach is from the west side on not so steep terrain.